How much is your car worth?

 The Stinger GT1/GT2’s driver alert monitor detects an inattentive driver then sounds a warning and suggests a break.
 According to the NHTSA, drivers who fall asleep cause about 100,000 crashes and 1500 deaths a year.
 The Q50 doesn’t offer a driver alert monitor.

-For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, with its optional front crash prevention system, and its headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the Stinger its highest rating: “Top Pick Plus” for 2019, a rating granted to only 54 vehicles tested by the IIHS.
+For its top level performance in IIHS driver and passenger-side small overlap frontal, moderate overlap frontal, side impact, roof strength and head restraint tests, with its optional vehicle-to-vehicle front crash prevention system, with its optional vehicle-to-pedestrian front crash prevention system, and its available headlight’s “Good” rating, the Insurance Institute for Highway Safety grants the Stinger the rating of “Top Pick” for 2020, a rating granted to only 30 vehicles tested by the IIHS.
 The Q50 has not been fully tested, yet.

 The Stinger comes with a full 5-year/60,000-mile basic warranty, which covers the entire car and includes 24-hour roadside assistance.
 The Q50’s 4-year/60,000-mile basic warranty expires 1 year sooner.

 Kia’s powertrain warranty covers the Stinger 4 years and 30,000 miles longer than Infiniti covers the Q50.
 Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
 Coverage on the Q50 ends after only 6 years or 70,000 miles.